 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash equivalents and accounts receivable.
 In fiscal 2023, 2022 and 2021, the Company's ten largest customers accounted for approximately 48%, 45% and 49% of net revenues, respectively.
 In fiscal 2023, one Plasma customer, CSL Limited (together with its affiliates, "CSL") was greater than 10% of total net revenues and in total accounted for approximately 14% of net revenues.
-In addition to CSL, two customers also accounted for greater than 10% of the Plasma segment's net revenues and one customer also accounted for greater than 10% of total net revenues, in fiscal 2023.
+In addition to CSL, two customers also accounted for greater than 10% of the Plasma segment's net revenues and one customer also accounted for greater than 10% of the Blood Center segment's net revenues, but did not exceed 10% of total net revenues, in fiscal 2023.